SandSux/SciFi_Conky_HUD/README.md

 **Install & Configure lm-sensors**

-In order to populate more data and achieve more functionality with this script, we need to install and run lm-sensors
+In order to populate neccessary sensor data and achieve functionality with this script, we need to install and run lm-sensors

 1. Install lm-sensors on Ubuntu or Debian Linux